About Mooresburg

 Frequently Asked Questions

 To register to vote in Mooresburg, Tennessee, residents can register online through the Tennessee Secretary of State's website, by mail, or in person at the Hawkins County elections office.
 Tennessee requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Tennessee Secretary of State's voter lookup tool.
-For local municipal elections in Mooresburg, contact the Hawkins County Clerk's office for schedules and ballot information.
+For local county and state elections (Mooresburg is an unincorporated community in Hawkins County and does not hold municipal elections), contact the Hawkins County Clerk's office for schedules and ballot information.

 Property records for Mooresburg, Tennessee are maintained by the Hawkins Property Assessor's Office and the Hawkins County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Hawkins County, including parcels in Mooresburg.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Hawkins County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Tennessee counties provide online property record searches through their county websites.
-For in-person requests, visit the Hawkins County offices at the county courthouse.
-The Hawkins County Treasurer handles property tax payments and tax sale information.
+The Hawkins County Trustee handles property tax payments and tax sale information.

 Birth, death, and marriage records for Mooresburg, Tennessee residents are available through both county and state offices.
 The Tennessee Department of Health, Office of Vital Records, located in Nashville, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Tennessee.
 Orders can be placed online, by mail, or in person.
 Locally, the Hawkins County Clerk's office issues marriage licenses and maintains marriage records for Hawkins County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.